trixi-framework/HOHQMesh/Documentation/docs/appendix.md

 ## Appendix E: ABAQUS mesh file format<a name="ABAQUS"></a>

 The [Abaqus mesh file format](https://abaqus-docs.mit.edu/2017/English/SIMACAEMODRefMap/simamod-c-model.htm) is common in the finite element community.
 The ABAQUS mesh file should use the `.inp` extension.
-The standard Abaqus format includes a list corner data and list of element connectivity information.
+The standard Abaqus format includes a list of node data and a list of element connectivity information.
 In this sense it is similar to the ISM format without high-order boundary information.
 The standard Abaqus format encodes a straight sided (linear) mesh.

 Herein, we decribe an extended version to the ABAQUS format, divided into two parts.
 The first parts includes the standard Abaqus node and element lists.
 The second part encodes the high-order boundary information and naming information created by HOHQMesh.
 This second set of information is output in such a way that it will be ignored by standard ABAQUS file parsers, but the information is available if desired.
 For example, a `.inp` mesh file created by HOHQMesh can be parsed into [Trixi.jl](https://github.com/trixi-framework/Trixi.jl) to create high-order curved AMR meshes.